Guidelines for Sharing in Classic/Basic

 - Ambulance—See “Medical Transportation” (Section VIII.B.20).

-- Audiological—Surgery to correct hearing issues due to illness, accident, or congenital defect is shareable.
+- Audiological—Surgery to correct hearing issues due to illness, accident, or congenital disorder is shareable.
 Hearing aids or any related examination or fitting, are not shareable unless for hearing loss caused by accident or disease (e.g. not shareable if due to aging or extended exposure to loud noise).
 Cochlear implants (and the related consultation and therapy), prosthetic inner ear stimulators, and similar implanted devices are shareable if a physician has provided written verification that the hearing loss cannot be addressed by non-surgical means.

 - Biofeedback Therapy—Will be shared if lawfully prescribed by a licensed medical professional for treatment of a disease, injury, or physical condition, but not if strictly for a mental disorder.
 Documentation of the prescription may be required and it is subject to the global therapy session limit (Section VIII.B.37).